top of page

 Dr. Sydney L. Carr-Glenn is a tenure-track Assistant Professor in the Department of Political Science at the College of the Holy Cross located in Worcester, MA.
 Dr. Carr-Glenn received her PhD in Political Science and Public Policy from the University of Michigan (2023).
 She previously received her B.A. in political science from the University of Connecticut (2018) and M.A. in political science from the University of Michigan (2020).

 Moreover, Dr. Carr-Glenn's work broadly grapples with the unique experiences faced by Black women political elites, the factors that influence voter support for minority candidates, as well as news media coverage of minority political figures, among other topics.
 This work is critical at a time when the political arena continues to grow more diverse across racial and gender lines than ever before.
 Further, Dr. Carr-Glenn remains committed to centering the experiences of marginalized political leaders within her work, and particularly those with intersecting identities.
+In addition to peer-reviewed research, she has written public scholarship and has also provided media commentary for national news outlets, including The 19th.

 bottom of page